🔊The 10 Best Audiobooks I've Listened To (Out of Hundreds)

 Fiction

 This extremely popular book (and Amazon Prime adaptation) is a “rockumentary” loosely based on the story of Fleetwood Mac, a 1970s rock band.
-Since it’s told in documentary style through dialogue from interviews of the characters across many decades, the audiobook (narrated by a full cast) really brings it to life.
+Since it’s told in a documentary style through dialogue from interviews with the characters over many decades, the audiobook (narrated by a full cast) really brings it to life.
 Trust me, I read the book both ways.

-Aside from its many awards, including being readers’ Goodreads Choice Awards winner for “Best of the Best” book, this Young Adult Black Lives Matter book is narrated on audio so well that it feels like a movie.
-The voices of bold, coming-of-age Starr and her politically active father feel alive, which gives the reader a unique sense of empathy.
+Aside from its many awards, including the Goodreads Choice Awards winner for “Best of the Best” book, this Young Adult Black Lives Matter book is narrated so well on audio that it feels like a movie.
+The voices of the bold, coming-of-age Starr and her politically active father feel alive, giving the reader a unique sense of empathy.

 Nonfiction